Fatma Kara

-Fatma Kara Şahinbaş (born Fatma Kara; 15 June 1991) is a Turkish women's football midfielder, who plays in Turkish Women's Football Super League for Trabzon.
+Fatma Kara Gültekin (born Fatma Kara; 15 June 1991) is a Turkish women's football midfielder, who plays in Turkish Women's Football Super League for Trabzon.
 She was a member of the Turkish national team.

 Early life

 Fatma Kara was born in Herten district of Recklinghausen in North Rhine-Westphalia, Germany on June 15, 1991.
 Her father Hasan Kara is a Turkish immigrant.
 Her parents, initially, did not allow her to play football.
 The father of her German schoolmate, however, succeeded to convince the parents.
 At the age of nine, Kara entered the local football club JK SpVgg.
 Herten.

 Her three-year younger sister Ayşe Kara is also a footballer, who follows her footsteps.